 Wherever people live together some conflict is inevitable.
-Differences and frustrations (including money management and sexual problems) need to be talked about and resolved.
+Differences and frustrations need to be talked about and resolved.
 If they aren't, they will eventually be acted out through depression, ill health, or broken relationships.

 Suggested prayer: "Dear God, please help me to understand what it takes to develop loving family relationships.
 And help me to practice and live what I learn.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."

 To be continued…

 All articles on this website are written by